Simulations of $^{60}$Fe entrained in ejecta from a near-Earth supernova: Effects of observer motion: Acknowledgements

 \section{Acknowledgements}

 We thank Josh Borrow, Matthieu Schaller, and Joop Schaye for their useful comments.
 BDF is grateful for many discussions with longtime collaborators whose insights have informed this work, especially John Ellis, Adrienne Ertel, Brian Fry, and Jesse Miller.
 EC is supported by the funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860744.
 AAK is supported by William D. Loughlin fellowship.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 This work is partly funded by Vici grant 639.043.409 from the Dutch Research Council (NWO).
 B.D.F. was supported in part by the NSF under grant number AST-2108589.
 CC acknowledges the support by the Dutch Research Council (NWO Veni 192.020).
-The research in this paper made use of the \textsc{swift} open-source simulation code (\url{http://www.swiftsim.com}, \citet{2018ascl.soft05020S}) version 0.9.0.
+The research in this paper made use of the \textsc{swift} open-source simulation code (\url{http://www.swiftsim.com}, \citealt{2018ascl.soft05020S}) version 0.9.0; all data from the simulations were processed with the help of \textsc{swiftsimio} \citep{Borrow2020swiftsimio}.